 Bullet Journal Q&A

-I love to interact with you all, and I want to create content you want and need.
+I love to interact with you all, and I want to create the content you want and need.
 So a few times I made questionnaires where I asked people to share their concerns about starting a Bullet Journal and areas in which you aren’t very confident with.
 I ended up with so many wonderful questions!
 Some of them weren’t covered in my post above, so I decided to create a special place where I answer them all.

-If you have any questions yourself, please feel free to ask in the comments and I’ll be happy to help you anyway I can.
+If you have any questions yourself, please feel free to ask in the comments and I’ll be happy to help you any way I can.

-Dotted journal is definitely the best option, but it’s not a must.
+The dotted journal is definitely the best option, but it’s not a must.
 You can have your Bullet Journal in any kind of notebook, just see what would work best for you.

-Let me just explain why generally dot grid journals are top choice for a Bullet Journal.
-Dot grid provides enough direction so you can write and draw your lines and decorations straight, but at the same time it’s invisible enough so that when you look at your page you see the contents, not the lining.
+Let me just explain why generally dot grid journals are the top choice for a Bullet Journal.
+Dot grid provides enough direction so you can write and draw your lines and decorations straight, but at the same time, it’s invisible enough so that when you look at your page you see the contents, not the lining.